frycast/rcosmo/README.md

 ?CMBDataFrame
 ```

-Download a CMB map from NASA archives (takes some time to download)
+Download a CMB map from NASA archives (which may take some time to download).
-then take an approximately uniform random sample and plot:
+Then, take an approximately uniform random sample and plot:

 ```r
 downloadCMBMap()